 - Manufacturers assumed women just needed "softer" versions of men's saddles

-The results were predictable: generations of female cyclists suffered through pain, numbness, and even long-term health issues that the industry ignored.
+The results were predictable.
+Generations of female cyclists suffered through pain, numbness, and long-term health issues the industry ignored.

 The Science of Comfort